biotz/academy/docs/Examples/MQTTX/Message.md

 </div>
 When you go back to communication debugger now this is what will appear, as you can see, now the circle is orange and an error appears."no-valid-schema-found-for-given-message".This is because the format is not correct now.

-With this tutorial you have learned how to establish a connection to Biotz via MQTTX.
+With this tutorial you have learned how to establish a connection and publish messages to Biotz via MQTTX.